 Bloom Time: Summer

-Gazania rigens is a tender perennial that features decumbent stems that spread along the ground.
+Gazania rigens is a tender perennial with decumbent stems that spread along the ground.
 Narrow but variably-shaped, dandelion-like leaves (narrow, spoon-shaped to lobed) are silvery green.
-Flowering stems typically rise up to 10 inches (25 cm) tall, topped by solitary, daisy-like ray flowers up to 4 inches (10 cm) wide, with contrasting center disks.
-Ray flowers are brilliant yellow to orange with black eyes at the bases and with orange-brown disks.
-Can bloom summer to fall, often to first frost.
+Flowering stems typically rise to 10 inches (25 cm) tall, topped by solitary, daisy-like ray flowers up to 4 inches (10 cm) wide, with contrasting center disks.
+Ray flowers are brilliant yellow to orange with black eyes at the bases and orange-brown disks.
+It can bloom from summer to fall, often to the first frost.
 Flowers close at night and may only partially open up on cloudy days.

 How to Grow and Care